Daniel J. Frey

 Freedom had the drapes pulled, and the public didn't see it coming.

-Steve Jobs wanted to own and operate a company that built and supplied the computer that was in control of the starship Enterprise.
+However, an immigrant to America had an idea from watching Star Trek.
+Steve Jobs wanted to own and operate a company that built and supplied the computer that controlled the Starship Enterprise.

-This is causing yet again a fundamental shift of power to which the Aristocrat is once again in jeopardy.
+This is causing, yet again, a fundamental shift of power to which the Aristocrat is once again in jeopardy.

 The Ownership class is throwing the kitchen sink at the truth, trying to stop the information age.

-Each and every day, countless millions can see and hear how their neighbor fell off their skateboard and broke their tailbone.
+Every day, countless millions can see and hear how their neighbor fell off their skateboard and broke their tailbone.

 They can see and hear what their government representative has said about cooperating with an enemy of their country.

-They can see and hear the owner of an airplane company say, "…oops we made a mistake people died, our bad."
+They can see and hear the owner of an airplane company say, "…oops, we made a mistake, people died, our bad."

-They can see and hear how current day Aristocrats tell women what they can and can't have in their bodies.
+They can see and hear how current-day Aristocrats tell women what they can and can't have in their bodies.

 The narrative is no longer in control of the invisible corrupt.